despair86/cage/README.md

 It features small explicit keys, no config options, and UNIX-style composability.
 This is a C89 compliant implementation of the age spec.

+# UNDER CONSTRUCTION

+currently only the `cage-keygen` is available, this will change soon:tm:.

 ```
 $ cage-keygen -o key.txt
 Public key: cage1ql3z7hjy54pw3hyww5ayyfg7zqgvc7w3j2elw8zmrj2kg5sfn9aqmcac8p